-When you apply you must use the child's permanent address, where they usually live with their parent or carer - this is the address of a person holding parental responsibility for the child.
+When you apply you must use the child's permanent address, where they usually live with their parent or carer.
 You must not use any other address on your application.

 Using the address of a childminder, a relative or renting a property for a short period of time in order to secure a school place is considered a fraudulent application.
 We will investigate all queries about addresses and we could ask the local authority to change the school place offer.